Information for students

 Further information is available at:

 UTS: Information Technology offers a variety of professional, commercial and customised courses throughout the year in the areas of computing and information technology.
-Courses regularly on offer include Advanced Java (J2EE), Developing Windows and Web Applications using Visual Studio .NET, Managing and Using Microsoft Share Point 2010, Fundamentals of Unix, IP Telephony and Voice Over IP (VoIP), Java Fundamentals, Object-oriented Programming with C++, Programming with C, Iphone Games Development, SQL Server 2008 for Business Intelligence, SQL Server 2008 for Developers, Linux Systems Administration and a range of Cisco certified network academy preparation stages for certification (CCNA stages 1 to 4).
+Courses regularly on offer include Advanced Java (J2EE), Developing Windows and Web Applications with MVC 4.0 and Visual Studio 2012, Managing and Using Microsoft Share Point 2010, Fundamentals of Unix, IP Telephony and Voice Over IP (VoIP), Java Fundamentals, Object-oriented Programming with C++, Programming with C, SQL Server 2012 for Business Intelligence, SQL Server 2012 for Developers, Linux Systems Administration and a range of Cisco certified network academy preparation stages for certification (CCNA stages 1 to 4).

 New CCNA security courses are also available.
 These courses are offered by the UTS Cisco Networking Academy.